-2.8.1 Fixed and conditional blocks
+2.7.3 Fixed and conditional blocks

-- Only the first two phases (A Inception and B Preliminary Assessment) of each item are determined (fixed block).
-During the contract period, the Contracting Authority will be able to commit for additional order(s) for Phase C (Detailed Assessment).
-Such commitment will be made through (a) written commencement order(s) (see 4.12.1 Implementation period (Art.
-147)p.
-24). - Without prejudice to the possibility for the Contracting Authority to not award the contract, to terminate the contract if the services performed do not meet the requirements imposed or if they are not performed by the deadlines asked, or to reduce the number of schools to be assessed as part of the commencement order, by concluding this contract (at awarding) the service provider acquires the right to perform the fixed block.
+S56 Only the first two items (1 - Inception and 2 - Preliminary Assessment) of each lot are determined (fixed block).
+During the contract period, the Contracting Authority will be able to commit for additional order(s) for Item 3 (Detailed Assessment).
+Such commitment will be made through a written commencement order(s) (see 4.13.1 Implementation period (Art.
+147) p.
+31).